Comparisonπͺ Fitness & Wellness

 - Works natively across iPhone, iPad, Apple TV, and Apple Watch.

-- Competitive price, especially inside Apple One.
+- Lower price, especially folded into Apple One.

 Cons